Conditioning Confidence in Your Dog or Puppy

 “I hope this helps in your decision to take your puppy to training class!”

-Playing in the gene pool Of course, your dog’s genetics also influence his behavior and social tendencies.
+Of course, your dog’s genetics also influence his behavior and social tendencies.
 Behavior is always a combination of genetics and environment.
 Nature and nurture.
 Always.

 Genes dictate how easily reinforced a dog is for the things the environment tosses at him during his lifetime.
 Hence a dog who is genetically programmed to be reinforced by chasing things that move becomes a good herding dog, fox hound, or ratter.
 The difference is the herding dog is (hopefully) not programmed to be reinforced by killing the things he chases, while the hound and the terrier are.